Entrepreneurship policies in Saudi Arabia: Education

 As much as the recent improvements are commendable, the country faces important challenges going forward.
 Education in Saudi Arabia does not meet the standards of countries at similar income levels.
 While some progress is visible in the assessment of the quality of education, improvements are taking place from a low level.
 As a result, the country continues to occupy low ranks in the health and primary education (74th) and higher education and training (51st).
 The youth consists of more than 70% of the country's population and many of young Saudis are looking to entrepreneurship as a career path.
-According to the latest survey conducted by Gallup between July to October 2009, among the high-income group in the region, 78% of the Saudi youth believed that their local communities are good places for such entrepreneurs and 30% of young Saudis who are not already business owners say they are planning to start their own business in the next 12 months.
+According to the latest survey conducted by Gallup between July and October 2009, among the high-income group in the region, 78% of the Saudi youth believed that their local communities are good places for such entrepreneurs and 30% of young Saudis who are not already business owners say they are planning to start their own business in the next 12 months.
 Youth in Saudi Arabia are three times as likely to say they are planning to launch a business if they perceive the government makes paperwork and permits easy enough for aspiring entrepreneurs.
 If out of work for more than six months, 51% of youth indicate they would be willing to take a job beneath their skills or train in a new field or start their own business.
 Among youth who express entrepreneurship aspirations, 61% are employed.
 Saudi youth reported dissatisfaction with efforts to increase the number of quality jobs within the Kingdom.
 However, 93% of young Saudis say taking part in regular job training increases their chances of getting a job.